Choosing a Veterinarian: How to Vet a Vet

 - Difficult with an injured horse

 Vets play a significant role in keeping your horse healthy with regular checkups, vaccinations, wound care, prescribed medications, and emergency visits.
 Depending on the location of your horse and your transportation equipment, you can choose between a veterinarian who does mobile treatment or in-house treatment.

 What to look for in a vet?

-Your vet needs to have good interpersonal skills with both you and your animal.
+Your vet needs to have good interpersonal skills with both you and your animal, this is important when choosing a vet for your horse.
 They will continue to give you vital information on caring for your horse, evaluating its health, and making personalized recommendations for maintenance and hygiene.

 You want to look for three main factors in your veterinarian to ensure you are the best fit for each other.

 Hoof Boss — experts in caring for your horse